tkodev/app-identity/README.md

 # Next.js Tailwind Turborepo

-This is tkodev's professional portfolio sites.
+This is a portfolio monorepo for professionals.

 ## What's inside?